opista/svn-blamer/README.md

 ## Extension Settings

-**Enable Details** - By default, hovering over a line will display the log message for it's revision.
+**Enable Details** - By default, hovering over a line will display the log message for its revision.
 This can be turned off, which will significantly speed up the blame action.

-**Enable Pips** - By default, the extension displays a coloured pip next to each line number.
+**Enable Visual Indicator** - By default, the extension displays a coloured indicator next to each line number.
 This can be turned off, whilst still showing the blame log in the tooltip.

 ## Known Issues